danott/website/site/index.md

 <eval-ruby>Includable::PAGE_DEFAULTS</eval-ruby>

-# 👨‍💻 danott.website

-Hello!
+# Hello!

 I'm Dan Ott.
 This is my website.
-That's why I am hosting it at `danott.website`.
+It is hosted at `danott.website`.
 You can subscribe to [Dan Ott's Website RSS Feed](/feed.xml).
-Here's a list of posts I've written in reverse chronological order.
+Here's a list of things I've written in reverse chronological order.

 <eval-ruby>
   Includable::Index.new